The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

-As an alternative to our tailor-made Proposition \ref{prop:GlobalLocalSwitch}, the following theorem of Smale \cite[chap.\,8]{SmaleEtAl:1998} provides a general convergence criterion in terms of \emph{local} data.
+As an alternative to the tailor-made criterion of Theorem \ref{thm:GlobalLocalSwitch}, the following theorem of Smale \cite[chap.\,8]{SmaleEtAl:1998} provides a far more general convergence criterion in terms of local data.
 It applies in particular to polynomials, where it is most easily implemented.